Mahua Moitra row: Who has the right to Henry? Here’s what lawyers say about pet custody disputes

 The debate about Henry started early in October, when Dehadrai filed a complaint with the Central Bureau of Investigation accusing Moitra of accepting cash and gifts as bribes for asking specific questions targeting the Adani Group in the Parliament.
 He also wrote a letter with the same allegations to Bharatiya Janata Party MP Nishikant Desai, who raised the matter in Parliament.
 The Trinamool Congress MP is an outspoken critic of the Bharatiya Janata Party-led Central government.

 On October 17, Moitra alleged in a defamation notice against Dehadrai that he had stolen Henry from her but had later returned the dog to her.
+She claimed that Dehadrai’s bribery complaint against her was the result of malevolence stemming from their custody battle over the pet.

 Days later, in a letter to the Delhi Commissioner of Police on October 19, Dehadrai claimed that Moitra had abducted Henry after he filed the complaint against the Trinamool Congress MP with the Central Bureau of Investigation.